The iMac clones

 Daewoo and Future Power announced a computer called the ePower.
 The blue, rounded, all-in-one design would look familiar, as this image shows:

-In 1999, PC brand eMachines joined the race and released the eOne, a desktop computer that attempted to copy the success of Apple’s then-new iMac by using some blue plastic of the Mac’s all-in-one design.
+In 1999, eMachines joined the race and released the eOne, a machine that attempted to copy the success of Apple’s iMac by using as much blue plastic as they could find:

 There is an unlimited number of original designs that eMachines could have created for their computers, but instead they chose to copy Apple’s designs.
 We’ve invested a lot of money and effort to create and market our award-winning computer designs, and we intend to protect them under the law.